 Airstreams manufactured without the solar option have been pre-wired to support solar panels.
 These units will have a 3-port rooftop-mounted plug-in that allows installing rooftop solar panels without running wires.

-In addition, a quick plug-in port suitable for a portable solar charging kit has been pre-wired at the front of the unit, near the battery box; see Solar Panel Wiring on page 8-22.
+In addition, a quick plug-in port suitable for a portable solar charging kit has been pre-wired at the front of the unit near the battery box.
+Portable solar panel kits